vsolovyov/blog/content/antifraud.md

 continue to try more and more sophisticated attacks?
 To a certain extent, later they’ll get bored with having no results.

 We also need good anomaly detection mechanisms.
-It starts with a good logging and monitoring, and with user complaints, just like any other performance problem or a bug.
-Of course, later you can start to employ different machine learning techniques, but it shouldn’t be a first step, and you need to do it really carefully.
+It starts with good logging and monitoring, and with user complaints, just like any other performance problem or a bug.
+Of course, later you can start to employ different machine learning techniques, but it shouldn’t be the first step, and you need to do it really carefully.

 It’s very maddening for legit users to fall prey to some stupid algorithm that can be hard to fix.
 Gather more cases and re-train a model?
 Maybe employ